altryne/browserID-jQuery/README.md

 BrowserID
 =========

-This is a MooTools client library for the BrowserID Protocol.
+This is a jQuery client library for the BrowserID Protocol.
 BrowserID is a new way for users to log into web sites using their email address.
 It aims to provide a secure way of proving your identity to servers across the internet, without having to create separate usernames and passwords each time.
 Instead of a new username, it uses your email address as you identity which allows it to be descentralized since anyone can send you an email verification message.